 - Comes with LED Backlit Gaming Mouse and Keyboard

 - 3-year CUK Warranty

 SkyTech [RX580 Version] Blaze VR Ready Review (Readers also like)

 It is a very appealing chassis and the power it holds is even better.
 It comes with the AMD Ryzen 3 1200 Quad-Core processor with Clock Speed of 3.1GHz and a Boost Speed of 3.4GHz.
 The processor isn’t the best thing about this gaming desktop under $500 but let’s check other config before labeling it as a bad CPU.
-For gaming, it comes with 4GB AMD Radeon RX 580 GPU which is strong enough to run the older games and some newer games at medium-high settings.
+For gaming, it comes with 4GB AMD Radeon RX 580 GPU which is strong enough to run the older games and most of the newer games at medium-high settings.
 This is the reason we think this PC is the best $500 Gaming PC in the pre-built PCs market!

 It also has an 8GB DDR4 2400 Gaming RAM which makes sure your games can run smoothly without running out of memory.
 Along with all the hardware, it comes with Windows 10 (64-bit) to run all the popular games.
 This PC is WiFi Ready, doesn’t come with any bloatware, has 3 DisplayPort, 1 HDMI, 4 USB 2.0s, and 5 USB 3.0s.
 It has a 500 Watt Power Supply to make sure all the hardware gets enough power to run properly.
 It also has 3 RGB fans which makes it look very appealing.

 - AMD Ryzen 3 1200 Quad-Core Processor